Spinal manipulation: underwhelming effects on back pain since 1895.

 Can your spine be “out”?
 Can it be “adjusted”?
 Adjusting the spine (spinal manipulative therapy, or SMT) is complex and controversial, largely based on the chiropractic concept of a joint “subluxation.”
 SMT for the back probably has modest benefits and tolerable risks, while SMT for necks involves less benefit … and the rare but real risks of paralysis and death!
 Nearly all medical science experts and many chiropractors reject the century-old chiropractic belief that SMT can prevent or cure diseases.
-This article covers these topics thoroughly — it is one the most detailed online guides that I know of.
-I particularly discuss the pros and cons of SMT as it relates to the treatment of neck pain, back pain, and muscle pain.
+This article covers these topics thoroughly — it is one of the most detailed online guides that I know of.
+I particularly discuss the pros and cons of SMT as it relates to the treatment of neck pain, back pain, headaches, and muscle pain.

 My chiropractor says this is because the top of my neck attaches to my head.
 Is that a common problem?

 from the “chiropractors say the darndest things” file, as reported by Dr. Grumpy (Only Outside Sleepy Hollow)

 Spinal manipulative therapy: a summary of a very messy topic